Uses: Utility: meat although now more for exhibition.

 Colours: Wild Colour, Blue, Apricot

-Useful to Know: An extremly heavy duck with good table qualities but slow growing.
+Useful to Know: An extremely heavy duck with good table qualities but slow growing.

 Photo: A Rouen Drake.

-The Rouen can take almost a year to achieve its full size which means they have lost favour commercially so are now normally only found used for ornamental and exhibition purposes.
+Rouen ducks can take almost a year to achieve its full size which means they have lost favour commercially so are now normally only found used for ornamental and exhibition purposes.

-The Rouen duck was one of the first of 3 ducks to be standardised in 1865 (Aylesbury, Rouen and East Indian).
+The Rouen duck was one of the first of 3 ducks to be standardised in the British Poultry Standard in 1865 (together with the Aylesbury and East Indian), it entered the American Standard of Perfection a year earlier in 1874.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.